olcf-tutorials/Data_Transfer/README.md

 <div style="text-align:center"><img src="https://github.com/olcf-tutorials/Data_Transfer/blob/master/figures/choose_organization.png?raw=true" width="65%"/></div>

-* Use your credential to logins (it depends on the institution that you work for)
+* Use your credential to logins (it depends on the institution that you work for).
+IF AND ONLY IF your organization is not the list and you still want to use Globus, then install it on a system and declare an endpoint, use the instructions from https://www.globus.org/globus-connect-personal

 <div style="text-align:center"><img src="https://github.com/olcf-tutorials/Data_Transfer/blob/master/figures/credentials.png?raw=true" width="55%"/></div>